RACHEL MARTIN, HOST:

-KLEIMAN: Right, alcohol in the blood comes out of breath.
+KLEIMAN: Right, alcohol in the blood comes out in the breath.
 And the level of alcohol in the blood is a pretty good measure of how intoxicated that person is.
-Cannabis and the (unintelligible) THC in the blood does not come out in the breath.
+Cannabis in the blood, THC in the blood does not come out in the breath.
 There is some indication that mouth swabs might be useful to measure recent cannabis use, but that technology has not been developed yet.
-So you fall back on blood tests, which have huge disadvantages from law enforcement point of view.
+So you fall back on blood tests, which have huge disadvantages from a law enforcement point of view.
 The Supreme Court just ruled that you can't require a blood test without a specific court order.

 MARTIN: So you can't give a blood test if you pull someone over on the side of the road.

 KLEIMAN: Well, you certainly can't do it at roadside.
 It's a medical procedure.
 It requires somebody who's qualified to do it, which does not include police officers.
 And even when you get the bloodwork back, it's not very conclusive, because cannabinoids are absorbed by fat cells and then rereleased.
 So somebody can have THC on board three days after using cannabis, way after his subjective condition's back to baseline.

 So whether we can actually define blood chemistry that's a pretty good match for being intoxicated, I think remains an open question.

 MARTIN: What about purity and strength of the drug?
 What are you telling Washington state about creating systems to certify the product?